-15.1 Amount.
-The City has approved the payment of development fees from the Loan to the Developer in an amount not to exceed Two Million Two Hundred Thousand and No/100 Dollars (\$2,200,000.00) for developing the Project ("Developer Fees"), subject to the Developer

-Fee Policy and the terms and conditions set forth in full in the Developer Fee Agreement between the City and Developer.

-15.2 Fee Payment Schedule.
-Developer will receive payment of the Developer Fees pursuant to Section 2(b) of the Developer Fee Agreement.
+- 15.1 Amount.
+The City has approved the payment of development fees from the Loan to the Developer in an amount not to exceed Five Million One Hundred Thousand and No/100 Dollars (\$5,100,000.00) for developing the Project ("Developer Fees"), subject to the Developer Fee Policy and the terms and conditions set forth in full in the Developer Fee Agreement between the City and Developer. - 15.2 Fee Payment Schedule.
+Developer will receive payment of the Developer Fees consistent with Section 2(b) of the Developer Fee Agreement.